How much does conveyancing cost?

 Selling a house

-Our average legal fees to act on the sale of a property are £626 inclusive of VAT
+Our average legal fees to act on the sale of a property are £626 inc VAT

 These fees vary from property to property and these can vary significantly from the illustrations below:

 - Notice of transfer fee: This fee (if chargeable) is set out in some Leases.
 Often the fee is in the range of 0 - £250 plus VAT.

 - Notice of charge fee: (if the property is to be mortgaged) – This fee is set out in the lease.
 Often the fee is between 0 - £250 plus VAT

 - Search fees: From £171 - £216 plus VAT - prices could increase subject to location of the property